l7mp/turn/examples/README.md

 > packets coming from (*3) will be received by relayConn.

 ## turn-proxy
-The `turn-procy` directory contains an example that shows a common use of the Pion TURN proxy.
+The `turn-proxy` directory contains an example that shows a common use of the Pion TURN proxy.

 In the demo, a client sends a plain UDP packet to the TURN proxy, which in turn creates a TURN allocation on the specified TURN server and proxies the UDP packet through the TURN allocation back